Omega 3 6 9 Fatty Acids: The 411

-These fatty acids are found only in animal sources—specifically marine animals, which is why they’re often referred to as marine omega-3s:
+These fatty acids are found only in animal sources—specifically marine animals.
+Because of this, we often refer to them as marine omega-3s:

-- EPA (eicosapentaenoic acid)—used by the body to produce chemicals called eicosanoids, which help to reduce inflammation.
-Sufficient EPA in the brain is also thought to reduce symptoms of depression and lower the risk of suicide.
+- EPA (eicosapentaenoic acid)—the body uses EPA to produce chemicals called eicosanoids, which help to reduce inflammation.
+Sufficient EPA in the brain may reduce symptoms of depression and lower the risk of suicide.
 EPA is also the precursor to DHA.

 - DHA (docosahexaenoic acid)—makes up about 8% of our brains by weight, and over 90% of the omega-3s in the brain are DHA.
-As you can imagine, it’s important for brain development and healthy brain functioning.
-DHA is also a component in every cell in your body!
+Because of this, DHA is pretty darn important for brain development and healthy brain functioning.
+And, DHA is a component in every cell in your body!

 Short-Chain Fatty Acid

-This fatty acid comes mainly from plant sources, though it’s found in some animal sources as well:
+This fatty acid comes mainly from plant sources.
+(Although, it exists in a few animal sources as well.):

-- ALA (alpha-linolenic acid)— mainly used by the body for energy.
+- ALA (alpha-linolenic acid)—the body uses ALA for energy mainly.
 ALA is inactive in our bodies unless it’s converted into long-chain omega-3s like EPA and DHA.
-Though ALA can be converted into EPA or DHA, the body is very inefficient at doing so and it’s not a sufficient substitute for EPA or DHA consumption.
+Though ALA can convert into EPA or DHA, the body is very inefficient at doing so.
+Because of this, ALA is not a sufficient substitute for EPA or DHA consumption.

-Current understanding of the benefits of ALA are mixed—some research shows it can be good for heart health, some shows a correlation with prostate cancer, and some shows little to no beneficial effect.
+There are mixed opinions about the benefits of ALA—some research shows it can be good for heart health, some shows a correlation with prostate cancer, and some shows little to no beneficial effect.